-Oil and natural gas prices have decreased significantly in recent months and are expected to remain volatile for the near future because of market uncertainties over the supply and the demand of these commodities due to concerns of over supply, the current state of the world economies, OPEC actions, sanctions imposed on certain oil producing nations by other countries and ongoing credit and liquidity concerns.
+Oil and natural gas prices are expected to remain volatile for the near future because of market uncertainties over the supply and the demand of these commodities due to the current state of the world economies, OPEC actions, sanctions imposed on certain oil producing nations by other countries and ongoing credit and liquidity concerns.
 Volatile oil and natural gas prices make it difficult to estimate the value of producing properties for acquisitions and often cause disruption in the market for oil and natural gas producing properties, as buyers and sellers have difficulty agreeing on such value.
 Price volatility also makes it difficult to budget for and project the return on acquisitions and development and exploitation projects.